ayushpathak001/contact_app/README.md

 This Contact Management App is developed for educational and learning purposes only.
 It demonstrates basic file handling, CRUD operations, and menu-driven logic in Python..
 # 📱 Contact Management App

-A simple **Contact Management System** built using C (or your language) for learning and educational purposes.
+A simple **Contact Management System** built using python for learning and educational purposes.
 This app lets users **add, view, update, and delete contacts** from a text-based system.

 ---